Stencyl/stencylpedia/chapter-3/motion.md

 ![](http://static.stencyl.com/pedia2/ch3/motion/image17.png)

 You now test the game and notice that the ball sails right past the wall as if it weren't there.
-What happened?
+Why did that happen?

 Because setting positions is like teleporting.
 The actor isn't smoothly moving towards the right.
 He's teleporting to the right in steps, big enough steps that he skips the wall entirely, and no collisions are recorded.